jjackson617/createInstance/README.md

 ***WORK IN PROGRESS***

-Will run as is, but continually adding more and cleaning things up to make it look prettier.
+Will run as is, but continually adding more and making tidy to make it look prettier.

 createInstance creates an instance on AWS ec2.